Build it and they will film: Saanich studio could break ground by summer

-Saanich staff say they have zeroed in on five different prospective locations, but cannot divulge any details because it could sour a possible deal.
+Haynes said staff have zeroed in on three or four different prospective locations, but cannot divulge any details because it could sour a possible deal.

 Saanich also claims financial investors, which could launch a project of this magnitude, are in play.
 Again, exact details have not been given.

 If this script sounds familiar, that’s because it is.
 In 2016 a U.S.-based investor came close to securing space for a film studio in Esquimalt, but the deal fizzled because of complications with the location and cost.

 But the time to take action is now as demand from streaming content providers like Netflix booms, according to the Vancouver Island South Film and Media Commission.